santshvm/QuizWebApp/README.md

 ## Day-4

-->Saving the high score in the local storage...
+->Save the high score in the local storage and display it to the user
 <br>
 <hr>
 <p align="center"> © 2022 Santosh Shivam </p>